Run and debug recordings

 Running a recording module

-Run test cases
+Run a test case

-Switch to test suite view
+Switch to the test suite view

 Switching to test suite view